Discover Our OBX National Parks

 When you picture the Outer Banks, you picture warm sandy beaches, timeless family traditions, and laughter with good friends.
 A trip to the Outer Banks is a yearly experience for millions of visitors who’ve made generations worth of memories here.

-But the Outer Banks is more than just beaches, it is also home to a history of firsts.
-The first National Seashore, the first English colony, and the first heavier-than-air powered flight are all part of the fabric of our community.
+But the Outer Banks is more than just beaches; it is also home to a history of firsts.
+The first National Seashore, the first attempted English colony, the first African American Lifesaving Service, the first Freedmen’s Colony, and the first heavier-than-air powered flight are all part of the fabric of our community.

 Find more information on each park below, and check out the 2020 OBX national park Newspaper: